iad-os/nightswatch/README.md

       given-name: idtoken.given_name
 ```

-All of the options can be provided as ENVIRONMENT variables following this rule:
+All of the options can be provided as ENVIRONMENT variables by applying this rule:

 `replace('.', '__').toUpperCase()`

-to set the headers prefix passed to the upstream that is configurable through config.yaml
+In order to set the HTTP headers prefixes that we're going to send to the upstream, we can use the config.yaml file:

 ```yaml
 relying_party: